sider/sider-docs/docs/tools/php/phpmd.md

 - `naming`
 - `unusedcode`

-If omitted, Sider uses the [default configuration](https://github.com/sider/runners/blob/HEAD/images/phpmd/sider_config.xml).
+If omitted, Sider uses the [recommended ruleset](https://github.com/sider/runners/blob/HEAD/images/phpmd/sider_recommended_phpmd.xml).

 If you want to learn more, see the [PHPMD ruleset document](https://phpmd.org/rules/index.html).